 Local governments are crucial for public service provision.
 They collect taxes, draw up budgets, select contractors, report information to the central government, and manage resource flows.
 The recent wave of decentralization in developing countries has rendered local governments’ role all the more important.
-Yet many local government officials operate in settings with weak institutions and limited oversight.
+Yet many local bureaucrats operate in settings with weak institutions and limited oversight.
 Increased budget transparency may result in improved accountability and quality of public services.
 If so, it is important to establish to whom budget information should be targeted.

 Uganda, like many developing countries, suffers from poor quality basic service provision and weak mechanisms for accountability at the local level.
 Uganda has a relatively strong track record in budget transparency, and is ranked second in Africa in the Open Budget Index.
 However, these efforts have not been systematic, and it is unclear to which extent they have improved accountability.
 Due to a 2010 reform, the Ministry of Finance receives detailed project-by-project reports on budget allocations and alleged quarterly expenditures from local governments via an output based digital budget reporting tool.
 However, local stakeholders, including elected representatives whose mandate it is to monitor service provision, are largely unaware of this information.

-To help address this problem, the Ugandan Ministry of Finance, ACODE, ODI, and IPA are launching a Budget Transparency Initiative to make department, project- and location-specific budget information available to politicians, opinion leaders, and the public; and to mobilize them to monitor and provide feedback on the spending and services provided by government institutions.
+To help address this problem, the Ugandan Ministry of Finance, ACODE, ODI, and IPA launched a Budget Transparency Initiative to make department, project- and location-specific budget information available to politicians, opinion leaders, and the public; and to mobilize them to monitor and provide feedback on the spending and services provided by government institutions.

-The researcher will assess the impacts of different variations of the intervention among 256 study subcounties in 28 districts.
-The subcounties are randomly assigned to either (a) have councilors receive information on budget allocations and expenditures, in combination with a day-long training on how to interpret and use it, (b) have both councilors and local opinion leaders receive this information and training, or (c) receive no intervention (the status quo).
-The reason behind designing the second treatment arm is to enable elite constituents to demand that their political representatives use the budget information to monitor service delivery.
+The researcher assessed the impacts of different variations of the intervention among 260 study subcounties in 28 districts.
+The subcounties were randomly assigned to either (a) have councilors receive information on budget allocations and expenditures, in combination with a day-long training, (b) have councilors, their electoral challengers and local opinion leaders receive this information and training, or (c) receive no intervention (the status quo).
+The reason behind designing the second treatment arm was to introduce second-order monitoring by enabling elite constituents to demand that their political representatives use the budget information to monitor service delivery.